MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroVG/avdLoader.rst

 Make a Vector Drawable compatible with the library
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To ensure that a Vector Drawable can be loaded by the AVD Loader library, use the image generator tool to convert the drawable:
+To ensure that a Vector Drawable can be loaded by the AVD Loader library at runtime, the image generator tool can generate a compatible version of the drawable.

+The tool comes with the VG pack installed in the platform, use the following command line to run it:

 .. code-block::